andrewisen-tikab/three-timeline/README.md

 cube.updateTimeline(); // Second timeline
 ```

+You will now have two timelines, `now` and `futureDate`.
+The object will move from `x = 100` to `x = -5`.

+It's you job to keep track of the timelines and update them accordingly.
-N.B: Each object holds its own timeline data.
+The object will only store it's own timeline data.

 ## Example